Isosystolic inequalities on two-dimensional Finsler tori: Introduction

 \section{Introduction}

-The purpose of this article is to present a self-contained survey on several optimal isosystolic inequalities for the two-dimensional torus, and to prove a new such one.
-We will consider length metric structures arising from infinitesimal convex structures, namely Finsler (reversible or not) metrics.
-It includes Riemannian metrics as a special case.
-For such length metric structures, there exist various notions of area, but we choose to focus on the following two central notions of Finsler area: Busemann-Hausdorff area and Holmes-Thompson area.
-These two notions are particularly relevant for isosystolic inequalities: Busemann-Hausdorff area generalizes the notion of Hausdorff measure, and is natural from the metric point of view, while Holmes-Thompson area is a dynamical invariant of the geodesic flow, and is natural from the dynamical angle.
+The purpose of this article is to present a self-contained survey on several optimal isosystolic inequalities for the two-dimensional torus, and to etablish a new one.
+We will consider length metrics arising from infinitesimal convex structures, namely Finsler (reversible or not) metrics.
+It includes smooth Riemannian metrics as a special case.
+For such length metrics, there exist various notions of area, and we choose to focus on the following two central notions: the Busemann-Hausdorff area and the Holmes-Thompson area.
+These two notions are particularly relevant for isosystolic inequalities: Busemann-Hausdorff area generalizes the notion of Hausdorff measure, and is natural from the metric point of view, while Holmes-Thompson area is a symplectic invariant of the geodesic flow, and is natural from the dynamic point of view.